SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool/prophecy-build-tool.md

 pbt deploy --path /path/to/your/prophecy_project/ --release-version 1.0 --project-id 10 --dependent-projects-path /path/to/dependent/prophecy/projects
 ```

-The `deploy` command also supports an advanced option `--fabric-ids` ( comma separated if more than one ), if there is a need to only deploy Jobs associated with certain Fabric ids,
+The `deploy` command also supports an advanced option `--fabric-ids` ( comma separated if more than one ) if there is a
-you can find the Fabric id in your Prophecy metadata page.
+need to only deploy Jobs associated with certain Fabric IDs.
+This option is often used in a multi-workspace environment.
+[Find the Fabric ID](./pbt-jenkins.md#fabricid) for your Fabric by navigating to the Metadata page of that Fabric and observing the URL.

-following command will filter out and only deploy the jobs associated with given Fabric ids.
+The following command will filter out and only deploy the jobs associated with given Fabric ids.
 Example deploy:

 ```shell